Below is the handout for Lab 4. Accept the assignment on GitHub Classroom to get started!

 In this phase and the next, you’ll be using a data structure that I called a block list.
 This is essentially a linked list of data elements (called blocks) that users can add to and access in sequence.

-.
+You will find documentation for the format in block_list.h.
 Take some time to read through it.
 It is important that you understand the memory layout for this data structure.

 Tips for Phase 4: